jarnold92/King-Air-Performance---Data-Visualization/chapter1.md

 `@instructions`

--Filter the data for Weight of 9500lbs, and temperature (TMP) of -20, 0 and 20 degrees.
+* Filter the data for Weight of **9500**lbs, and temperature (TMP) of **-20, 0 and 20** degrees.

--Build a line plot, with the cold data drawn with color 'blue', cool data in 'green', and warm data drawn with 'red'.
+* Build a line plot, with the cold data drawn with color _'blue'_, cool data in _'green'_, and warm data drawn with _'red'_.

--Always label your graphs!
-We are plotting 'Pressure Altitude' on the X-Axis and True Airspeed 'TAS' on the Y-axis.
+* Always label your graphs!
+We are plotting _'Pressure Altitude'_ on the X-Axis and True Airspeed _'TAS'_ on the Y-axis.

--Format the margins with 2% edges (0.02) to make the plot more readable
+* Format the margins with 2% edges (0.02) to make the plot more readable

--Don't forget to finish off with a plt.show() command, to actually display the plot.
+* Don't forget to finish off with a plt.show() command, to actually display the plot.

 `@hint`